sukalyanbisui/hacktoberfest2022/js/README.md

 A PR that doesn't solve an issue will NOT be accepted.
 Multiple people are allowed to work on the same issue, however I will close an issue after more than 5 people have solved it.

 Open PRs only after 1st october otherwise it wont count.

+## You can create a folder with your name at this level and commit.